vilmosnagy/currency-api-2021/README.md

 ------------

-**Note:**  If you would like to scrape data from web or automate a task or build out a website or consult on something
+**Note:**  If you would like to scrape data from web, automate a task, build out a website or consult on something

 Then please write mail to ping@datascraping.pp.ua